 In principal the same percentages are applied to all individuals and they are not dependent on e.g. employee's pension insurance regimes.
-But there are two exceptions: 1) the pension contribution is higher for employees who are at least 53 years old (and who are 53-62 years old during 2017-2025) and 2) the medical care contribution is higher for benefit income (incl. pensions) than for work income (see Table 25).
+But there are two exceptions: 1) the pension contribution is higher for employees who are 53-62 years old (during 2017-2025) and 2) the medical care contribution is higher for benefit income (incl. pensions) than for work income (see Table 25).
 The work income includes wage and earned income from self-employment.

 The principle behind the higher (increased) medical care contribution is that it is paid only on income from which the daily allowance contribution is not paid.
 This means that it is paid from the difference of the local tax base and the work income, if positive.
-The percentage of the increased contribution is the difference of percentages which are applied to benefit income and work income: 1.53% in 2018 (1.53%-0.00%).
-In 2018, if person's work income is less than 14,020 euro/year, the percentage for daily allowance contribution is 0.00%.
+The percentage of the increased contribution is the difference of percentages which are applied to benefit income and work income: 1.61% in 2019 (1.61%-0.00%).
+In 2019, if person's work income is less than 14,282 euro/year, the percentage for daily allowance contribution is 0.00% (see the following example).

-Example (2018): The pension income is 21,000 euro/year, the wage 5,000 euro/year and the local tax base 24,000 euro/year.
+Example (2019): The pension income is 21,000 euro/year, the wage 5,000 euro/year and the local tax base 24,000 euro/year.
 Euro/year.